implexa/implexa/memory-bank/decisionLog.md

   - **Negative:** Potential for blocking UI if operations take a long time
 - **References:** thread-safety-issues.md, sqlite-thread-safety-approaches.md, connection-pool-implementation-guide.md, src/database/connection_manager.rs

+### DEC-022 - Crate Structure Refactoring
+- **Date:** 2025-03-08
+- **Status:** Proposed
+- **Context:** Despite implementing the DEC-020 fix for import paths, the Implexa project still faces issues with its dual crate structure.
+The build is failing with errors like `can't find crate for 'implexa'`, indicating a more fundamental architectural issue beyond import paths.
+The root cause is having duplicate command modules in both the library crate (`lib.rs`) and binary crate (`main.rs`), creating circular dependencies and import confusion.
+- **Decision:** Refactor the project structure to move ALL command implementations to the library crate, organizing them in a clean module hierarchy, while having the binary crate only register these commands with Tauri.
+- **Alternatives:**
+  - **Continue with import path fixes only (DEC-020 approach):** Would be simpler to implement but doesn't solve the underlying architectural issue.
+  - **Merge into a single crate:** Would eliminate the dual crate complexity but lose the benefits of separation of concerns and code reuse.
+  - **Move binary crate functionality to library:** Would solve the circular reference but blur the distinction between application and library code.
+  - **Use re-exports in the binary crate:** Would mask the issue without solving the underlying architectural problem.
+- **Consequences:**
+  - **Positive:** Eliminates circular dependencies and module name conflicts
+  - **Positive:** Creates a cleaner, more maintainable architecture with clear responsibility boundaries
+  - **Positive:** Strengthens the benefits of the dual crate structure (separation of concerns, code reuse, better testing, clear interfaces)
+  - **Positive:** Follows Rust best practices for crate organization
+  - **Positive:** Aligns with SOLID, KISS, YAGNI, and DRY principles
+  - **Negative:** Requires significant refactoring of existing code
+  - **Negative:** Will need to update import paths throughout the codebase
+  - **Negative:** May impact tests that rely on the current structure
+- **References:** crate-structure-refactor.md, dual-crate-structure-fix.md (now deprecated), src/commands.rs, src/main.rs, src/lib.rs

 ## Related Files
 - [Product Context](./productContext.md) - Project overview and high-level design
 - [Active Context](./activeContext.md) - Current session focus and recent activities